 Question 2: This question, about whether you’re related by adoption, is meant for people who use this form to apply for an adopted child.
 We’re assuming you can answer this question “No.”

 Question 3: If you gained permanent residence through adoption, check Yes.
-But no matter which box you check, it won’t affect the application, since this question is mainly directed at people immigrating through parent/child relationships—something not covered in this book.
+But no matter which box you check, it won’t affect the application, since this question is mainly directed at people immigrating through parent/child relationships.

 Question 1: You must enter your last name (surname) in capital letters, but the first and middle name in small letters.
 For example, Samuel Lawrence Renfrew would write RENFREW, Samuel Lawrence.
 Use your current married name if it was changed at the time of your marriage.